Gszopinski123/SpotifyFlaskApp/README.md

 # SpotifyFlaskApp

-<p>1. add a section where you can see what is currently playing!</p>
+Need to add a list of playlist so user can change playlists.
-<p>2. add a excel file to keep track of statistics for each song played through the player</p>
+I also need to add a removal option and fix the description of the project as well as add a proper README file.